A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

 After the design of the experimentation, experiments are carried out, and results are validated.
 Following the recommendations about statistical validation in Guidelines \ref{sec:guideline1_ref_algs} and \ref{sec:guideline2_stat}, normality or homocedasticity tests should be performed.
 However, it has been proven that such tests do not usually pass for a benchmark as the chosen one \cite{garcia08_study_use_non_param_tests}.
 Therefore, we have opted for non-parametric tests, given that it is unlikely that normality and homocedasticity hold for the CEC'2013 benchmark.

 Thus, the first step to take is to calculate the average ranking, followed by the non-parametric hypothesis test.
-In order to compare the algorithms, we resort to Tacolab \cite{tacolab}\footnote{Tacolab website: \url{https://tacolab.org/} (accessed on April 16th, 2020)}, a web tool that eases the application of different comparison methods among algorithms.
+In order to compare the algorithms, we resort to Tacolab \cite{tacolab}\footnote{Tacolab website: \url{https://tacolab.org/}}, a web tool that eases the application of different comparison methods among algorithms.

 Table \ref{table:ranking} shows the average ranking of the four algorithms under comparison over the CEC'2013 LSGO benchmark.
-We recall that SHADE-ILS is the new algorithmic proposal, whereas IHDELS, MOS-CEC2013 and DECCH are the three alternatives composing the benchmark.
+We recall that SHADE-ILS is the new algorithmic proposal, whereas MLSHADE-SPA is another proposal presented in the same competition than IHDELS, and MOS-CEC2013 and DECCG are the two state-of-the-art methods considered as reference algorithms.
 The table depicts the average ranking computed from the relative position of the four methods when ranked for each of the functions in the benchmark.
-As can be observed in this table, SHADE-ILS exhibits a slightly better performance than MOS-CEC2013, and a much better rank than IHDELS and DECCG.
-In particular, although the preceding approach (IHDELS) performed wose than MOS-CEC2013, SHADE-ILS renders a significantly better performance.
+As can be observed in this table, SHADE-ILS exhibits a slightly better performance than MLSHADE-SPA and MOS-CEC2013, and a much better rank than IHDELS and DECCG.
+In particular, although the preceding approach (IHDELS) performed worse than MOS-CEC2013, SHADE-ILS renders a significantly better performance.
 This aspect is quite important, because it is not common to directly design a competitive algorithm from scratch.

 As stated in Guideline \#2 (Section \ref{sec:guideline2}), performance measures like the average ranking are not conclusive, since performance gaps may occur due to the stochastic nature of the algorithms under comparison.
 This is the reason why these results should be further analyzed for elucidating whether the differences are significant.
 For this purpose, we use the Friedman rank-sum test.
-The p-value reported by this test is 2.65e-03, which is clearly significant at the $\alpha=0.05$ confidence level.
+The p-value reported by this test is 4.87e-03, which is clearly significant at the $\alpha=0.05$ confidence level.
 Now that the aforementioned differences have been assessed, we can proceed towards the multiple comparison, including a familywise error rate correction tackled with the Holm procedure.